arjandepooter/cw_content_scheduler/README.md

 As nothing is perfect, there are a few caveats to using this extension:

-**Page cache lifetime**
+**Page cache lifetime should be smaller than the Publication Repeat Interval**

-Be sure to set the page cache lifetime to some value **lower** than the Publication Repeat Interval.
+Be sure to set the page cache lifetime to some value **smaller** than the Publication Repeat Interval.
 Otherwise, the page is still cached when the content element should be published.
 There is no way Content Scheduler can invalidate the cache for this page, unfortunately.

 **Publication duration should be smaller than the Publication Repeat Interval**